decentraland-scenes/metaverse-festival22-tower-of-babel/README.md

 <img src="images/scene-thumbnail.png" width="500">

-Assets and code used for the [Metaverse Festival 2022](https://decentraland.org/blog/announcements/metaverse-music-festival-2022-everything-there-is-to-know-so-far/) Tower of Babel Scene
+Assets and code used for the [Metaverse Music Festival 2022](https://decentraland.org/blog/announcements/metaverse-music-festival-2022-everything-there-is-to-know-so-far/) Tower of Babel Scene

 ## How to deploy